gregneat/AREPO19/0101001 - Output the width of each character of a selected word/README.txt

-Lab Goal: Output the width of each character in a word.
+Lab Goal: Make a Text object for each character from the entered word.
+Output the width of each Text character.
 The word should be selectable by the user.